Heavy-Tailed NGG Mixture Models: Concluding remarks

-Additional supporting information contains further technical details and supporting numerical evidence along with the R package \texttt{pityoR} that implements instances of the methods proposed herein as well as the dataset from Section~\ref{application}.
+The online supplementary materials contain further technical details and proofs, supporting numerical evidence, as well as the R-package \texttt{NGGR} which implements instances of the methods proposed herein, and includes the dataset from Section~\ref{application}.

-\section{APPENDIX}
+\section{Appendix}

-\section{TECHNICAL DETAILS AND AUXILIARY LEMMATA}
+\subsection{Technical details and auxiliary lemmata}

-In addition to the auxiliary results below, we first recall a basic fact on subordinators that will be handy for the proof of Theorem~\ref{tailssp}.
+In addition to the auxiliary results below, we first recall a basic fact on subordinators that will be handy for the proof of Theorem~\ref{tailNGG}.
 If $S(t)$ is a subordinator, then $S({t + h}) - S(t)$ has the same distribution as $S(h)$, for every $t, h \geq 0$ \citep[][p.~5]{bertoin1999}.
-This implies that $\{S(1) - S(t)\}_{t \in [0, 1]}$ is equal in distribution to $\{S(1 - t)\}_{t \in [0, 1]}$, and hence the following subordinator representation holds for the tail of $G\sim \PYP(\sigma, 0, G_0)$:
+This implies that $\{S(M) - S(t)\}_{t \in [0, 1]}$ is equal in distribution to $\{S(M - t)\}_{t \in [0, 1]}$, and hence the following subordinator representation holds for the tail of $G\sim \NGG(M, \tau,D, G_0)$: